keyboardio/schematics/design_changes.md

 * We SHOULD investigate how to improve the seating of the aluminum plate on the wooden enclosure.
 The brass screw bosses are somewhat prone to misalignment as the wood of the keyboard naturally changes shape due to airborne moisture content.
 Additionally, as the wood can deform slightly, it can make the aluminum plate slightly non-planar, which throws off the current attachment mechanism.

-* We MUST reshape the key outline to mitigate a wood thickness issue: PgUp and - are the widest points of the key outline.
+* We MUST reshape the keycap outline to mitigate a wood thickness issue: PgUp and - are the widest points of the key outline.
 They're also the narrowest points on the enclosure.

 * The key plate MUST be 1.1mm +/- 0.1 mm thick to properly anchor the keyswitches.
 Right now, the specs say the wrong thing.

 * We MUST reshape the key outline to mitigate a wood thickness issue: The space between Esc/Butterfly and their respective thumb clusters are small, relatively fragile tongues of wood.
 We should grow the escape and butterfly keys to eliminate the tonuges and make it easier to hit those two keys with the thumbs.
+Will impact keycap outline.

 * We MAY resculpt the butterfly of the enclosure for aesthetic (and practical) purposes.
 The current design lacks a geometric symmetry that might be desirable.
 Also, a slight reshaping may help improve the physical strength of the material.
+May impact keycap outline.

-* We SHOULD resculpt the esc and butterfly keys to take advantage of the additional space available to them from the change to the outline above.
+* We SHOULD resculpt the esc and butterfly keycaps to take advantage of the additional space available to them from the change to the outline above.

-* We SHOULD relocate the centers of the esc and butterfly keys based on their new positions when they're resculpted as outlined above
+* We SHOULD relocate the centers of the esc and butterfly key switches and keycaps based on their new positions when they're resculpted as outlined above

-* We SHOULD investigate moving the tab/ret keys, as well as rec/any to be more reachable as we make the changes to esc/butterfly above
+* We SHOULD investigate moving the tab/ret key switches and keycaps, as well as rec/any to be more reachable as we make the changes to esc/butterfly above

-* We MAY resculpt the outer corners of the Ctrl keys to remove the tongues of wood, as describe above for esc/butterfly
+* We MAY resculpt the outer corners of the Ctrl keycaps to remove the tongues of wood, as describe above for esc/butterfly

-* We MUST compress the four-key thumb key arcs toward the centers of the arcs to make them easier for typists with limited ranges of thumb motion to strike them.
+* We MUST compress the four-key thumb keycap arcs toward the centers of the arcs to make them easier for typists with limited ranges of thumb motion to strike them.

-* We MUST move the palm keys out from the thumb arcs by approximately 2cm to more correctly position them underneath the fleshy parts of typists thumbs.
+* We MUST move the palm key switches out from the thumb arcs by approximately 2cm to more correctly position them underneath the fleshy parts of typists thumbs.

 * We SHOULD make the placement angle of the palm keyswitch on the PCB exactly half way between the angles of cmd/del or alt/space.

-* We SHOULD make the cutout for the palm key on the wooden enclosure back-to-front symmetrical so that users could reverse the sculpted keycap to change the placement of the 'bump' on the keycap to better fit their hand sizes
+* We SHOULD make the cutout for the palm key on the wooden enclosure back-to-front symmetrical so that users could reverse the sculpted keycap to change the placement of the 'bump' on the keycap to better fit their hand sizes (keycaps)

 * We SHOULD investigate whether using wood that's slightly thicker (and raises the palms slightly higher relative to the keyswitches) will result in simpler milling due to it being a standard thickness) or whether it will result in increased user comfort.